zehdari/FoundationPoseROS2/README.md

 conda activate foundationpose_ros
 ```
 > [!NOTE]
 > Conda environment must be created with the correct Python version according to the ROS2 distribution to ensure compatibility.
-For example, use Python 3.8 for ROS2 Foxy and Python 3.10 for ROS2 <ROS_DISTRO>.
+For example, use Python 3.8 for ROS Foxy and Python 3.10 for ROS Humble.

 ```bash
 # Build extensions